Derg: 1983–85 famine

 Famine scholar Alex de Waal observed that while the famine that struck the country in the mid-1980s is usually ascribed to drought, closer investigation shows that widespread drought occurred only some months after the famine was already underway.
 Hundreds of thousands fled economic misery, conscription and political repression and went to live in neighbouring countries and all over the Western world, creating, for the first time, an Ethiopian diaspora.

-More accurate evidence suggests that the famine was deliberately induced by the government in rebel areas of the Ethiopia (such as Tigray and Eritrea) as part of the junta's counterinsurgency strategy against guerrilla such groups as Tigray People's Liberation Frontor Oromo Liberation Front.
+More accurate evidence suggests that the famine was deliberately induced by the government in rebel areas of the Ethiopia (such as Tigray and Eritrea) as part of the junta's counterinsurgency strategy against guerrilla such groups as Tigray People's Liberation Front or Oromo Liberation Front.
 Although the Mengistu's regime did not openly block all humanitarian aid to the rebel regions, he used that famine as government military policy against the rebellion: aid was delivered through companies closely associated with the Derg and strictly limited by the regime.
 Due to organized government policies that deliberately multiplied the effects of the famine, around 1.2 million people died in Ethiopia from the famine where the majority of the death tolls were from the present day Tigray Region and Amhara Region and other parts of northern Ethiopia.